-- Choice of topic, research problem, refining of research task and research questions: The topic should have significant information value.
-The research task should be appropriately refined.
+- Choice of topic, research problem, the scope of the research and research questions: The topic should have significant informational value.
+The research task should be defined appropriately.
 The Faculty recommends that a monograph be no more than about 250 pages long, excluding appendices.

-- Acknowledgement of previous research: The work must serve as an appropriate continuation of previous debate or introduce a completely new initiative.
+- Acknowledgement of previous research: The work must serve as a meaningful continuation of previous discussion or introduce a completely new initiative.
 Previous research must thus be acknowledged, but not repeated as such.

-- Conceptual clarity, definitions and theoretical knowledge: The reader must be able to fathom what the research is about.
+- Conceptual clarity, definitions and theoretical knowledge: The reader must be able to clearly understand what the research is about.

-- Methods: The methods used must be presented and justified.
+- Methods used: The methods used must be presented and justified.

 - Material: The material must be qualitatively relevant and quantitatively sufficient.